We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 Rippling, for a bundled HR and IT suite

-Pricing model, as published: Rippling does not publish a flat per-contractor headline price.
+Pricing model, as published: Rippling does not publish a flat monthly or headline price.
 As of May 2026, rippling.com/pricing directs buyers to request a custom quote rather than listing a contractor or EOR figure, stating “Tell us what services you need, and we’ll send you a custom quote.”
 Treat Rippling’s contractor and EOR pricing as quote-based.

 Rippling is a different kind of alternative.
 It is not primarily a contractor platform.
 It bundles contractor payments into a wider suite that also runs HR, IT device management, and spend management.
 The pull is consolidation.
 If your HR and IT already live in Rippling, paying contractors inside the same suite keeps one source of truth and one vendor relationship.